Dozens rescued after being trapped on Lake Erie ice floe

 The Coast Guard and Ottawa County Sheriff's Office began receiving reports around 8:30 a.m.
 Saturday that a large number of people had become stuck on an ice floe that had broken off from the main ice pack connected to Catawba (kuh-TAWB'-uh) Island.

-Coast Guard Petty Officer Brian McCrum says the Coast Guard launched helicopters out of Detroit and along local rescue personnel sent airboats to retrieve the stranded fishermen.
+Coast Guard Petty Officer Brian McCrum says the Coast Guard launched helicopters out of Detroit, and local rescue personnel sent airboats to retrieve the stranded fishermen.
 McCrum says 46 people were rescued, including two fishermen who were hoisted by helicopter and received medical assessments.